Representation formulas for pairings between divergence-measure fields and $BV$ functions: Notation and preliminary results

 In the case of a general measurable function $u: \Omega \to \R$, we set

 and

 for which, in the case $u \in BV_{\rm loc}(\Omega)$, we have that

 so that we can always choose an orientation on $J_u$ such that $\uint = \upiu$ on $J_u$ (see \cite[\S 4.1.4, Theorem~2]{GMS1}).
 In what follows we shall always fix this orientation.
 Under this assumption, $\nu_u(x)$ coincides, for $\hh$-a.e.\ $x\in J_u$, with the density in the polar decomposition of the measure $D^j u$ (see \cite[\S4.1.4, Cor.~2]{GMS1}), so that we may write $D^j u = \nu_u \, |D^j u|$.
-Due to this identity, with a little abuse of notation, we also denote by $\nu_u$ the density of $Du$ with respect to $|Du|$, that is, so that $|\nu_u(x)| = 1$ for $|Du|$-a.e. $x \in \Omega$ (thanks to Radon-Nikod\'ym Theorem).
+Due to this identity, with a little abuse of notation, we also denote by $\nu_u$ the density of $Du$ with respect to $|Du|$, so that